Two weeks have past since I started quitting all addictions that I had been suffering from.

 Funny thing is, even though I had a headache and my stomach was trying to trick me into believing I was hungry, I felt great.
 I’d done something excellent for my health.
 And even through that headache and food cravings, I felt optimistic and ready for a new challenge.
 Giving up one thing had made me feel great.
 Time to give up something else.

 I had my choices.
-I could have quit coffee, smoking, adult videos, or alcohol (actually, the alcohol would be easy as I barely drink anyway).
+I could have quit coffee, smoking, adult videos, shopping or alcohol (actually, the alcohol and shopping would be easy as I barely drink anyway and I hate shopping).

 I didn’t choose to quit smoking.
 I chose to quit coffee.

 I chose to prioritise quitting coffee instead of quitting smoking, for the time being.

 I knew that quitting smoking was the ultimate goal.
 I knew that if I failed to quit anything else, it would seriously mess-up my motivation.